AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/audit-logs.md

 ### Example usage

-Audit logs are generated and displayed in the Experience Platform audits UI when you perform actions within the Real-Time CDP Collaboration UI, such as importing audiences, extending connection invites, creating projects, and so on.
+Audit logs are generated and displayed in the Experience Platform audits UI when you perform actions within the Real-Time CDP Collaboration UI, such as managing audiences, extending connection invites, creating projects, and so on.
 For example, operations to create or update parts of a project are captured as shown below:

 ![Example of audit logs generated when creating and updating parts of a project.](/help/assets/setup/audit-logs/create-project-audits.png)